top of page

 Tips for a memorable visit

-From Hot Springs, SD, head south on Hwy 71.
+From Hot Springs, head south on Hwy 71.
 The J.H.
-Keith Park Cascade Springs Picnic Ground is located about six miles south of Hot Springs, and the Cascade Falls Picnic Ground is located about eight miles south.
+Keith Park Cascade Springs is located about six miles south of Hot Springs.
+This is where the water begins to bubble from the ground is absolutely worth seeing.

 A nostalgic destination